 The presence of feral pigeons and most especially their faeces represents a potential health hazard to employees and to the general public.
 This is particularly so when large accumulations of filth build up inside a building.
 They are commonly carriers of a number of serious human diseases including salmonellosis, psittacosis and pseudo-tuberculosis.
-Their faeces provide an ideal environment for the growth of the organisms causing such diseases as histoplasmosis, aspergillosis, cryptococcis and listeriosis.
-Although the risk of infection from pigeons may be relatively low, the diseases are severe and may be life threatening.
+Their faeces provide an ideal environment for the growth of the organisms causing such diseases as histoplasmosis, aspergillosis, cryptococcus and listeriosis.
+Although the risk of infection from pigeons may be relatively low, the diseases are severe and may be life-threatening.
 Pigeon faeces represent a health and safety hazard for employees who have to remove them or work in their vicinity.
-They are thus a special problem in the renovation of buildings where large accumulations have been allowed to build-up.
-Dealing with such accumulations can be expensive and time consuming because of the protective equipment and procedures that may be required.
+They are thus a special problem in the renovation of buildings where large accumulations have been allowed to build up.
+Dealing with such accumulations can be expensive and time-consuming because of the protective equipment and procedures that may be required.

 Common Pigeon Control Techniques

 Many techniques have been used for controlling pigeons around buildings all of which have advantages and disadvantages (4).
 Some of the more common techniques currently employed are listed below when considering control options it is useful to distinguish those that reduce pigeon numbers in an area or merely modify their behaviour.